sumitbehal/Predicting-Poverty-Probability/README.md

 More than half of the extreme poor live in Sub-Saharan Africa.
 In fact, the number of poor in the region increased by 9 million, with 413 million people living on less than US$1.90 a day in 2015, more than all the other regions combined.
 If the trend continues, by 2030, nearly 9 out of 10 extreme poor will be in Sub-Saharan Africa.

+PS: I'll upgrade this basic model to achieve better R^2 score.This project is open to the contribution to achive high R^2 score.